 Concentrations: Students may choose to simply major in psychology without a particular specialization (by completing the Requirements for a Major in Psychology) or may choose to major in psychology with a specialization by completing the requirements for a concentration in Mental Health Services, Industrial/Organizational Psychology or Developmental Processes.
-They may also specialize by completing the requirements for a Consortium Certificate in Gerontology or for an Interdisciplinary Concentration in Women's Studies.
+They may also specialize by completing the requirements for an Interdisciplinary Concentration in Women's Studies.